khan4019/front-end-Interview-Questions/README.md

 #### [JS: Answer for Algorithm Beginners Level](http://www.thatjsdude.com/interview/js1.html)

+## JavaScript for Intermediate Level Developer

+1. What is the event loop?
+Can you draw a simple diagram to explain event loop?
+1. How to you explain closure?
+3. How would you make sure value of `this` works correctly inside `setTimeout`?
+1. What are the different possible values for `this`?
+1. What is debounce and how could you implement debounce?
+6. How would you communicate with server
+1. Explain Promise to your grandmother
+1. If and website is slow how what would you do to make it faster?
+9. What ES6 feature do you use other than let, var and arrow?
+1. What build tool you use and tell me some advantages to use that build tool

 ## [JavaScript: DOM related Questions](http://www.thatjsdude.com/interview/dom.html)
 21+ questions and answers (for intermediate JS Developers)